 Noumea, the place to be for windsurfing & kitesurfing

-Kitesurfing and windsurfing are very popular things to do in Noumea for both locals and visitors.
+If you’re looking for some outdoor adventure in Noumea, kitesurfing and windsurfing are both very popular things to do in Noumea among locals and visitors alike.

-We had the pleasure to meet a local young lady, Manon, who was with her mother and grandmother.
-It was interesting to chat about Noumea and New Caledonia.
-Manon is in her early 20s and has a strong will to protect the environment and find sustainable solutions.
-We enjoyed listening to her ideas on her island and to the thousands of tips she gave us for our trip!
+During our visit, we were fortunate enough to meet a delightful young lady named Manon, who was accompanied by her mother and grandmother.
+We had a fascinating conversation with them about Noumea and New Caledonia, and it was inspiring to hear Manon’s passion for protecting the environment and finding sustainable solutions.
+As a woman in her early twenties, Manon shared her thoughts and ideas on how to preserve her island home.
+She also gave us invaluable tips on what to see and do during our trip, which we greatly appreciated.
 The beauty of New Caledonia is also in the people who live there.
-As much as we won’t forget the stunning landscapes we saw during that trip, we won’t forget the great people we met.
+As much as we won’t forget the stunning landscapes we saw during that trip, we won’t forget the lovely people we met.

 Fascinating fluorescent corals at the aquarium